izmailovpavel/bnn_covariate_shift/README.md

   --num_burn_in_iterations=10 --prior_family=StudentT \
   --studentt_degrees_of_freedom=5.
 ```
-This script can be ran on a single GPU.
+This script can be ran on a single GPU or a TPU V3-8.

 ### Running SGD